tenstorrent/tt-mlir/docs/src/specs/runtime-stitching.md

 `mod_a` it should be completely unaware that `mod_b` will take place and vice-versa.
 In order to achieve this we propose a new runtime concept called stitching:

-- pybuda invokes compile step for `mod_a`, tt-mlir compiler determines where the inputs (`ins_a`) should live, host, device dram, device l1. tt-mlir returns metadata to pybuda describing where it wants the tensors to reside before invoking flatbuffer submission.
+- forge invokes compile step for `mod_a`, tt-mlir compiler determines where the inputs (`ins_a`) should live, host, device dram, device l1. tt-mlir returns metadata to forge describing where it wants the tensors to reside before invoking flatbuffer submission.
-- pybuda invokes compile step for `mod_b`, same happens as bullet 1
+- forge invokes compile step for `mod_b`, same happens as bullet 1
-- `mod_a` is invoked at runtime, pybuda runtime needs to inspect the compiler metadata to determine where the tensors should live.
+- `mod_a` is invoked at runtime, forge runtime needs to inspect the compiler metadata to determine where the tensors should live.
 Runtime manually invokes a new data copy command to get the tenors to the correct memory space / correct memory address.
-- pybuda runtime invokes `mod_a` program submit
+- forge runtime invokes `mod_a` program submit
 - `mod_b` is invoked at runtime, this time it might be that the compiler left the tensor outputs in L1, so no data copy is needed to start running `mod_b` since the inputs are already in the correct location.